Description

 OpenCVE Recommended Actions

-• Update the kernel to a version that contains the nvme_dbbuf_set fix (the commit referenced in the advisory).
+• Upgrade the kernel to a release that includes the nvme_dbbuf_set patch or apply the specific commit that fixes the bound check.

-• If an immediate kernel upgrade cannot be performed, consider disabling or removing the nvme_pci driver or restricting access to NVMe devices for untrusted workloads to reduce the attack surface.
+• If a kernel upgrade cannot be performed immediately, consider disabling the nvme_pci driver or restricting access to NVMe devices for untrusted workloads to reduce the attack surface.

-• Continuously monitor kernel logs for KASAN slab‑out‑of‑bounds error messages which indicate that the flaw has been triggered.
+• Monitor kernel logs for KASAN slab‑out‑of‑bounds error messages, which indicate that the bug has been triggered and may require additional mitigation.

 Tracking